CoderDennis/decorum/notes.md

 - [ ] Implement float generator by copying Elm/Hypothesis implementation.
 How does it optimize for shrinking?
 (I initially guessed that it simplified towards 1.0 instead of towards zero, but that wouldn’t produce simpler fractions.)
 See https://github.com/HypothesisWorks/hypothesis/blob/d55849df92d01a25364aa21a1adb310ee0a3a390/hypothesis-python/src/hypothesis/internal/conjecture/floats.py which was linked to from https://github.com/elm-explorations/test/blob/master/src/Fuzz/Float.elm

 - [x] Run the test body N times looking for initial failures.
 N is how many items we take from the generator.
 N should be configurable, but start with 100.

+- [ ] Add a `zip/1` function that takes a list of generators and emits a tuple with each of their values.
+It's essentially the same as `Enum.zip/1` but for Decorum generators.

 - [ ] Add configuration option for how many times to run the test body.